-Stapleton is home to one of the newest additions to the Denver Parks and Recreation system.
+Stapleton is home to one of the largest recreation centers in the Denver Parks and Recreation system.
 The Center features a large cardio fitness center with expansive mountain views, weight and aerobics areas, and basketball and volleyball courts.
 There are two pools with lap lanes and a "lazy river," and a "wet" party area.
-LEARN MORE

 Trails and Greenways